 NAC is nothing new, but research is ongoing, and new benefits are still being discovered.

-Typically, you’ll find it in supplements that claim to promote liver health and detoxify your body, but there are plenty of other reasons you might want to consider using it as well.
+Typically, you’ll find it in supplements that claim to promote liver health and detoxify your body, but there are plenty of other reasons you might want to consider supplementing with NAC as well.

-Out of all the ‘general health’ supplements I’ve researched, NAC is one of the few which has earned a spot in my daily supplement regimen and, in this article, I’m going to tell you why.
+Out of all the ‘general health’ supplements I’ve researched, NAC is one of the few which has earned a permanent spot in my daily supplement regimen and in this article I’m going to tell you why.